reinaldorauch/sort-path-length/docs/index.markdown

 `$ cat a_file | sort-path-length`

-If you do not pass a file in the argument or the file name is "-" the program will expect input in the stdio
+If you do not pass a file in the argument or the file name is "-" the program will expect input in the stdin

 ### example input file